mqAncientHistory/cityOfRome/_posts/2020-05-07-Porta-Collina.md

 published: True
 ---

-#### _An entryway marked by a bloody period in the closing years of the Roman Republic, marred with constant war_
+#### _An entryway marked by a bloody period in the closing years of the Roman Republic, marred with constant war._

 ## Setting and Scenery

-Originally called Agonensis but renamed, Porta Collina or the Colline Gate was located at the north end of the Servian Wall ([Dionys.
+Originally called _Agonensis_ but renamed, _Porta Collina_ or the Colline Gate was located at the north end of the Servian Wall ([Dionys.
 9.68](https://penelope.uchicago.edu/Thayer/E/Roman/Texts/Dionysius_of_Halicarnassus/9C*.html#68.3)).
 The Colline Gate was part of a sixteen gate network in the Servian Wall, named after king Servius Tullius.
 The gate takes its name from the _Regio Collina_, one of the four regions of republican Rome made up of the _Collis Quirinalis_ (Quirinal Hill) and _Collis Viminalis_ (Viminal Hill).
 The gate in the days of the Roman Republic was a major source of traffic with the _Via Salaria_ and _Via Nomentana_ roads diverging from the entrance with the _Via Salaria_ diverting north and the _Via Nomentana_ to the northeast.
 Within Rome, the street of _Alta Semita_ running along the length of _Collis Quirnalis_ links with the _Vicus Iugarius_ leading into the Forum.
 The gate was also flanked by an _agger_, a raised natural fortification that comprised of a ditch and a moat lining across the perimeter of the ramparts.

 {% include lightbox.html
 caption="A map of the Servian Wall.
 Taken from 'The student's manual of ancient geography, based upon the Dictionary of Greek and Roman geography' by William Smith, licensed from Flickr The Commons"